Category Archives: Attitude

 Self Efficacy in Circus

 Seems pretty straight forward, right?
 BUT, what happens when you get hung up in an “I suck” loop?
-Or, you go right from “I pointed my toes today in class!” to “I’m a pre-professional student!”
+Or, you go right from “I pointed my toes today in class!” to “I’m a professional – time to rake in the dough (LOL) as a professional aerialist!”
 Both mental states suggest that you may have an inaccurate understanding of where you fall in the learning arc.
-That inaccurate understanding can lead to injuries, feelings of intense defeat, and/or wildly inefficient training.
+That inaccurate understanding can lead to injuries, feelings of intense defeat, and/or reckless training.

 The best way to keep yourself “real”?
 Check in with your (professional) coaches, and talk to them about the training arc in your discipline.
 Video yourself.
 Watch the best performers you can on YouTube.
 Ask for feedback.
 Be aware of how you talk to yourself.
 Research your industry.
 Train train train.
 And put on your listening ears.